 - Disinterest in social contact because it feels shallow

 - Lack of enthusiasm or motivation

-- Low energy
+- Low energy and chronic fatigue

 - Contemplation or attempt of suicide

-Chances are that it didn’t work for you, and no matter how much medication, counseling, or analysis you underwent, your feelings never left.
+Chances are that it may have not worked for you, and no matter how much medication, counseling, or analysis you underwent, your feelings never left.
 If this is the case, you probably feel even more hopeless and alone than before.